Skip to content

 Field Type Required Description

-androidAppId string Yes app_id, applied for in the user analysis monitoring console
+androidAppId string Yes app_id, applied in the User Analysis console

-iOSAppId string Yes app_id, applied for in the user analysis monitoring console
+iOSAppId string Yes app_id, applied in the User Analysis console

 sampleRate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
-Scope: all View, Action, LongTask, Error data under the same session_id
+Scope applies to all View, Action, LongTask, Error data under the same session_id

-enableAutoTrackUserAction boolean No Whether to automatically collect React Native component click events, after enabling, you can set actionName via accessibilityLabel, refer to here for more customization options
+enableAutoTrackUserAction boolean No Whether to automatically collect React Native component click events, enables setting actionName via accessibilityLabel, refer to here for more customization options

 enableAutoTrackError boolean No Whether to automatically collect React Native Errors, default false